 We also keep rice malt syrup, golden syrup, molasses and honey in the Test Kitchen to use in small low FODMAP amounts.

-Rice malt syrup, which contains no FODMAPs, and is a great substitute for liquid sweeteners in conventional recipes when high(er) FODMAP honey or molasses are called for, or when you want a subtle sweet flavor.
+Rice malt syrup, which contains no FODMAPs, is a great substitute for liquid sweeteners in conventional recipes when high(er) FODMAP honey or molasses are called for, or when you want a subtle sweet flavor.
 For recipes calling for maple syrup, you could use half rice malt syrup (also called rice syrup or brown rice syrup) to reduce the sweetness level.

-9. Vanilla, Spices & Flavorings
+9. Vanilla, Spices, Flavorings & Extras

 When it comes to vanilla and almond extracts, we like to use pure, not artificial.
 While you could use lemon extract (it would not be a FODMAP issue), I am not partial to its flavor and do not keep it in my pantry.

 When it comes to nutmeg, in particular, I like to grate it fresh and the recipe amounts reflect that.
 Freshly ground nutmeg is very fluffy and measures differently from pre-ground.
 Use a small rasp-style grater for whole nutmeg.

 You will note that in many recipes I will call for adding the vanilla and/or spices to the butter and sugar, but before the eggs.
 This is because fat is a great carrier of flavor and I like the way these flavorings can be incorporated into a dish at this stage.